Offline RL by Reward-Weighted Fine-Tuning for Conversation Optimization: Algorithms

-We compare \eqref{eq:sft objective} to related works on learning to ask clarifying questions by RL next. \citet{andukuri2024star} apply SFT to most rewarding trajectories, which can be viewed as replacing $r(x, \tau_n)$ in \eqref{eq:sft objective} with an indicator that the trajectory has a high reward. \citet{chen2024learning} learn to take the best action in each step by maximizing the negative DPO loss, which can be viewed as replacing each term in \eqref{eq:sft objective} with the DPO loss.
-We compare to these works empirically in \cref{sec:experiments} and observe major gains because they do not fully utilize the reward signal; they only use it to turn the original problem into a corresponding SFT or DPO problem.
+\textbf{\stargate and \stepdpo.} Now we compare \eqref{eq:sft objective} to related works in conversation optimization using RL.
+These algorithms are the state of the art in our domain and we compare to them empirically in \cref{sec:experiments}. \citet{andukuri2024star} apply SFT to most rewarding trajectories, which can be viewed as replacing $r(x, \tau_n)$ in \eqref{eq:sft objective} with an indicator that the trajectory has a high reward. \citet{chen2024learning} learn to take the best action in each step by minimizing the DPO loss, which can be viewed as replacing each term in \eqref{eq:sft objective} with the negative DPO loss.
+We observe major empirical gains over both of these works because they do not fully utilize the reward signal; they only use it to turn the original problem into a corresponding SFT or DPO problem.